Veritas Block Plane Review By: I.Ball

 Once the mouth plate is in position it can be locked in place by turning the brass front knob until tight.
 The plane is designed to not allow the mouth plate to move back as far as the sharp blade so no accidental damage can occur.
 Generally a fine mouth is desired as this helps prevent tear-out of the piece of wood being worked.

-Interestingly Veritas have chosen not to number this block plane as with most tools in the Veritas range.
+Interestingly Veritas haven't chosen to number this block plane.

 * Important: please refer to the 'disclaimer' at the foot of this review.